Here are some explanations for some common features seen throughout various screens within the DBmarlin user interface.

 The breadcrumbs allows you to navigate back to the previous screens as you drill down.
 You can also use the 'Back button' on your browser.

-The date selector allow you to choose either relative or absolute dates and times.
+The date selector allows you to choose either relative or absolute dates and times.
 Once selected the same time range is maintained as you navigate from one screen to the next.

 Select a saved snapshot to apply.
 A snapshot is a named time range (and optionally additional filters) that had been previously saved.